gainskills/Kex-Zh-Blog/content/post/2016-01-28-snmp-simulator-installation-guide.md

 - Pycrypto installation issue

-    On Linux , you may met an issue:
+    On Linux, you may meet an issue:

     ~~~bash
     warning: GMP or MPIR library not found; Not building Crypto.PublicKey._fastmath.